Wilson, Arkansas: History

 The area was first known as Crowell's Landing, but mostly washed away in the 1880s.
 Steamboat agent Dr. J.W.
 Rhodes purchased 37 acres in 1883 and founded a new landing on the Mississippi River he named Golden Lake.
 Soon after he was named postmaster.

 The city of Wilson was started about a mile and half north as a company town for Robert E. Lee Wilson's nearby logging and sawmill operation founded in 1886.
 The village prospered when Wilson decided to use the cleared land for agriculture instead of selling it after logging.
 In 1900, a major archaeological find occurred near Wilson when James K. Hampson discovered the Island 35 Mastodon.
 All residents of Wilson except the postmaster and railroad employees had access to company doctors for $1.25 annually ($ in dollars), a rarity in the poverty-stricken Arkansas delta.
 The company also employed people to work in Wilson's basic service industries, such as drycleaning and automobile repair, keeping the standard of living high.

 In the early 1900's, R.L.
-Wilson began construction on a railroad to connect the town with Golden Landing and his saw mill operations in the area.
+Wilson began construction on a railroad to connect the town with Golden Landing and his sawmill operations in the area.
 This line was bought out by the Jonesboro, Lake City and Eastern Railroad in 1912.